Visan1/portfolio/README.md

 ## **Work Experience**
 **Data Analyst at Data Annotation Tech (_January 2024 - Present_)**
-- Cleaned, analyzed, and obtained insights from large diverse datasets including stock prices, grocery prices, and healthcare metrics using Excel.
+- Cleaned, analyzed, and obtained insights from large diverse datasets including stock prices, grocery prices, and healthcare metrics utilizing Excel.
 - Compared AI model data analysis with human analysis, annotating workflow and accuracy errors leading to an improvement in model analysis accuracy by up to 20%.
 - Delivered performance reports on machine learning models while engaging in proper data cleaning, analysis, graph visualization and insight generation for datasets.
 - Applied RLHF techniques on model responses involving key metrics of financial, retail and healthcare data, leading to an improvement of up to 50% in data processing efficiency.